Skip to main content

 Nature.com adheres to level AA of the Web Content Accessibility Guidelines (WCAG 2.1) wherever possible.
 To help make research accessible to all readers we ask authors to consider accessibility across main and extended data figures.

 Using accessible colour combinations, distinctive hues and high-contrast text ensures that figures are accessible to readers with low vision, colour blindness or visual disabilities.
-Avoiding red/green combinations and rainbow scales helps readers with colour blindness to distinguish datasets and interpret data correctly.
+Avoiding red/green combinations and rainbow scales helps readers with colour blindness todistinguish datasets and interpret data correctly.
 Keys or keylines should be used in the figure wherever possible, rather than having colour descriptions in the figure caption, as readers with colour blindness can struggle to interpret these descriptions.

 Avoid coloured text

 High contrast text (>4.5 contrast ratio) should be used to make text easy to read for all.
-Black or white text on a hig- contrast background should be used wherever possible — where colour is not necessary for clarity or scientific meaning, we will recolour text to black or white.
+Black or white text on a high- contrast background should be used wherever possible — where colour is not necessary for clarity or scientific meaning, we will recolour text to black or white.

 • Text on a range of background colours to show low contrast.